Andrew Chafin: Texas Rangers

 On July 30, 2024, Chafin was traded to the Texas Rangers in exchange for Chase Lee and Joseph Montalvo.
 In 21 appearances with the Rangers, he posted a 1-1 record, a 4.19 ERA, and struck out 20 batters in 19 1/3 innings pitched.
 On November 4, the Rangers declined his option for the 2025 season making him a free agent.

 Detroit Tigers (third stint)

 On February 24, 2025, Chafin signed a minor league contract with the Detroit Tigers.
 In 13 appearances for the Triple-A Toledo Mud Hens, he posted a 2-0 record and 2.13 ERA with 17 strikeouts across 12 2/3 innings pitched.
 Chafin was released by the Tigers organization on April 30.

 Washington Nationals

 On May 1, 2025, Chafin signed a one-year, $1 million contract with the Washington Nationals.
-Chafin appearead in 26 games for the Nationals, recording a 2.70 earned run average and 18 strikeouts in 20 innings pitched.
+Chafin appeared in 26 games for the Nationals, recording a 2.70 earned run average and 18 strikeouts in 20 innings pitched.

 Los Angeles Angels

 On July 30, 2025, the Nationals traded Chafin and Luis García to the Los Angeles Angels in exchange for Jake Eder and Sam Brown.
+Chafin made 16 appearances for Los Angeles, recording a 1.98 ERA with 18 strikeouts across 13 2/3 innings pitched.

+Cincinnati Reds

+On February 14, 2026, Chafin signed a minor league contract with the Minnesota Twins.
+He was released by Minnesota prior to the start of the regular season on March 20.

+On March 27, 2026, Chafin signed a minor league contract with the Cincinnati Reds.
+He made 10 appearances for the Triple-A Louisville Bats, recording an 0.96 ERA with eight strikeouts and one save across 9 1/3 innings pitched.
+On May 4, Chafin triggered an opt-out clause in his contract and became a free agent.